 Marital Asset Distribution Lawyers in Chester

 Property division is one of the most complicated issues in divorce.
-This is especially true for long marriages, high net-worth couples, and blended families, though any couple can have a difficult time fairly dividing assets and debts.
-When you divorce, you must disentangle your life with your spouse, which not only includes separating from him or her physically and emotionally but financially as well.
+This is especially true for long marriages, high net-worth couples, and blended families, though any couple can have a difficult time dividing assets and debts in an equitable manner.
+When you divorce, you must disentangle your life with your spouse, which involves separating from him or her not just physically and emotionally but financially as well.

 To properly divide marital property:

 - All marital property, assets, and debts must be located or disclosed

 - Assets and property must be appraised or valued

 - Debts and liabilities must be paid or assigned

 The key to this issue is the difference between marital property and separate property.
 Marital property is anything the couple accumulated or commingled during the marriage.
 Separate property is anything a spouse owned before the marriage or any gifts and inheritances they received separately from their spouse during the marriage.

 During your initial consultation, we will explore your knowledge of the family assets and debts.
 We will then begin formulating an airtight strategy to fit your family’s needs.